em-shea/receive-ses-email/README.md

 - Verify your SES email domain - [Docs](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/verify-domain-procedure.html)
 - Set up three environment variables.
 I'm using CircleCI to [store my environment variables](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project) and deploy the app.
     - `EMAIL_BUCKET_NAME` - Choose a name for the S3 bucket that will be created to store email files.
 Make sure this is globally unique.
 Ex, my-bucket-name-02-06
     - `EMAIL_DOMAIN` - The verified SES domain name that the notification emails will be sent from.
 I'm using the same domain to send notifications as the one this app receives inbound emails for, but you can use any verified SES domain here.
-Ex, mydomain.com
+Ex, mydomain.com.
+Your SES domain will need to be [out of sandbox mode in order to send emails](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/request-production-access.html?icmpid=docs_ses_console).
     - `EMAIL_ADDRESS` - The personal email address that will receive notifications when a new email is sent to your SES domain.
 Ex, myemail@gmail.com
 - Once you've deployed this CloudFormation stack, set up an SES rule to save inbound email messages to the S3 bucket that was created - [Docs](https://aws.amazon.com/premiumsupport/knowledge-center/ses-receive-inbound-emails/)